 1.7 IEEE Standards Committee Scope

-This clause shall include the Standards Committee's approved scope.
+This clause shall include the Sponsor's approved scope.

 The scope of the Standards Committee is to develop and maintain networking standards, recommended practices and guides for local, metropolitan, and other area networks, using an open and accredited process, and to advocate them on a global basis.
 Its technical scope is intended to be flexible and is ultimately determined by the sum of its approved PARs.